 See Atlanta's largest gingerbread house unveiling and annual Christmas tree lighting ceremony at The St. Regis Atlanta.
 The festivities begin with the unveiling at 5 p.m. on Nov.
 23. The gingerbread house is a collaboration with luxury candy boutique, Sugarfina.
 The Christmas tree lighting ceremony is scheduled for 6 p.m. and festivities will take place until 8 p.m.

-For more ideas, visit the Thanksgiving page and check out our list of things to do in Atlanta on Thanksgiving Day.
+For more ideas, visit our Thanksgiving page and check out our list of things to do in Atlanta on Thanksgiving Day.

 Joleen Pete lives outside Atlanta with her husband and their son.
 On the weekends they enjoy going into the city for family fun and exploration.
 Joleen is the family travel blogger behind Love, Joleen.